BeyondTrust/pbis-open/README.md

-# PowerBroker Identity Services Open
+# BeyondTrust AD Bridge Open

-PowerBroker Identity Services Open has several goals:
+BeyondTrust AD Bridge Open has several goals:

 1. Simplify the process of joining non-Microsoft hosts to Active Directory domains.
 2. Simplify the management of these hosts.